IgnisDa/ryot/docs/content/index.md

 In addition to the `latest` tag, we also publish an `unstable` tag from the latest pre-release or release, whichever is newer.

+## Using Cosmos

+You can install `ryot` from the Cosmos marketplace using this link: [Install Ryot](https://cosmos-cloud.io/proxy#cosmos-ui/market-listing/cosmos-cloud/Ryot) or by searching for `Ryot` in the marketplace.

+Review the installation summary and click install to proceed.
+The database and credentials will be automatically created for you, but make sure you are happy with the URL chosen.

+The instance will be available under your newly created URL via HTTPS if it is enabled.
+You can then proceed with creating your first user via the web interface's registration page.

 ## Quick-run a release

 Each release has an installation script that can be used to install the `ryot`